Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 11.11.2014 Kapustin Yar emergency start

-According to Western data, the Topol-E rocket. shooting was carried out at the Sary-Shagan training ground.
+According to Western data, the Topol-E missile.
+The shooting took place at the Sary-Shagan training ground.
 Presumably one of the launches with promising combat equipment.
 According to Western data TEST 5 ()

 112 22.08.2015